koralium/flowtide/docs/docs/parallelism.md

 Parallelism support is still experimental.

+This setting can not yet be applied when creating a stream using Dependency Injection setup.

 :::

 Some operators support running in parallel.
 This is done by partitioning the input into an operator.
 For instance in an aggregate with a grouping.